The G\'alvez-Kock-Tonks conjecture for locally discrete decomposition spaces: Stretched-culf factorisation system

 with $e \in E$ and $f \in F$. \end{enumerate}

-\begin{rema} The classical notion of orthogonal factorisation system requires that $E$ be closed under equivalence.
+\begin{rema} The classical notion of orthogonal factorisation system requires that $E$ be closed under isomorphism.
 In our case it is not required.
-In case $E$ is not closed under equivalence we can always saturate it. \end{rema}
+In case $E$ is not closed under isomorphism we can always saturate it. \end{rema}

 Let $\Ar^E(\mathcal{D}) \subset \Ar(\mathcal{D})$ denote the full subcategory spanned by the arrows in the left-hand class $E$.